FAQ

 You must apply for a new license from the MIIT.

-- If a license has expired and no new license has been obtained yet, CDN bans the domain name.
-After obtaining a new license, you can apply to unban the domain name on the CDN console.
+• If a license has expired and no new license has been obtained yet, CDN bans the domain name and changes its status to Rejected.
+After the new license is obtained, you can apply to unban the domain name on the CDN console.
 For details, see Reviewing a Domain Name.

 Can a Level-2 Domain Be Accelerated If Only Its Level-1 Domain Name Is Licensed by the MIIT, but Its Level-2 Domain Name Is Resolved Outside the Chinese Mainland?